ainsleyCrawford/Mathematics/README.md

 Thus, to modify the triangular-number while loop into a hexagonal-number while loop, the condition was edited by replacing `n` with `(n*2)-1`, which gave the following: `while (i <= (n*2)-1) { hexagon += i; i++; }`.
 ## User Interface
-The Main method contains only two statements: `Console.Write("Welcome, user! ");` and `User_Interface();`.
+The Main method contains only two statements: `Console.Write("Welcome, user! ");` and `Start_Menu();`.
 The logic behind this is to allow the user to cycle through the all other program methods as much as she/he desires before returning to the Main method, and thus, closing the console application.

 Upon opening the application the user is welcomed and presented with the exhaustive list of functions: